Seattle's Child

 For many of us, the upcoming Thanksgiving break is a wonderful time to spend with family and friends.
 But what are you going to do with all the days off?
 There’s only so much stuffing you can eat and only so much holiday shopping a family can endure before the fatigue sets in.

-So here are 15 things to do over Thanksgiving break that’ll get you moving, use your creativity, and maybe show some gratitude.
+Here are 15 things to do over Thanksgiving break that’ll get you moving, use your creativity, and maybe even show some gratitude.
 Choose a few to do over the break and have a Happy Thanksgiving!

 Not having family over and making it an intimate affair?
 Make the day special by changing up the menu.
 At my house, we’re forgoing the turkey in favor of a simple roast chicken, but my kids and husband do insist on cranberry sauce and “too much pie.”
 But even though you aren’t doing a daylong cook-fest (takeout, anyone?) you can still make the meal special.
 Have your kids make decorations for the table.
 Make it fancy and dress up for the family gathering or virtual call (from the waist up is just fine).
 Bring out the good napkins and fold them up in a special way.
 It’ll make all that pie taste better.

 Get a head start on your holiday mailing.
-If your loved ones are in another country, even British Columbia, everything should be in the mail by December 6.
-Within the U.S., it’s December 16.
+If your loved ones are in another country, even British Columbia, everything should be in the mail by early December.
+Within the U.S., it’s mid-December.
 So put your kids to work making cards and writing notes.
 Your family will love them!

 Take some time to learn about local Indigenous People.
 A great place to start is the Hibulb Cultural Center website.
-Particularly good for kids: the stories in the “Storytelling” section and the “History Minute” videos.
+Particularly suitable for kids are the stories in the “Storytelling” section and the “History Minute” videos.

-With the arrival of the usual winter viruses as well as concerns about COVID, you might want to get together with your neighbors or extended family to share in an outdoor potluck.
-On your block travel from driveway to driveway and break some bread.
+With the arrival of the usual winter viruses, you may want to gather with your neighbors or extended family to share a potluck.
+On your block, travel from driveway to driveway and break some bread.
 You bring your own main dish.
 One household hosts appetizers, another hosts a couple of sides, and another supplies dessert.
-Eat at tables set up in a driveway or get together at a park picnic shelter.
+Eat at tables set up in the house or get together at a park picnic shelter.

 You can do it in almost any weather (I draw the line at freezing rain, particularly if sideways).
 It’s simple and safe, and you can go to different places depending on the time you have and the enthusiasm of your walking buddies.